mridul037/mridul037/README.md

 **Quote of the hour:**

-Reliable computations are obtainable from buggy programs, which after all, are the only kind of programs there are.
+The only way to learn a new programming language is by writing programs in it.

-~ Daniel T. Barry
+~ Dennis Ritchie
 <pre>

 </pre>